 September 2020: Given the uncertainty and risks related to the Covid pandemic, Princeton ReachOut 56-81-06 has suspended its fellowship program for one year.
 The program has always been oriented toward hands-on service projects, which are not feasible in the current environment.
 It would be difficult for Princeton seniors to create (and sponsoring organizations to commit to) projects that fit our usual guidelines.

 If circumstances allow, we plan to open the application process in the fall of 2021 to both graduating seniors of the class of 2022 and graduates from the class of 2021 (who did not have the opportunity to apply in their senior year).
 We plan to offer up to four fellowships to the expanded applicant pool for the 2022-2023 program year.
-We hope to offer an information session in the spring.
+This site will be updated with current guidelines and deadlines before the beginning of the Fall 2021 semester.

 For domestic Fellowships, the candidate and a sponsoring organization create a mutually beneficial project.
 Candidates for the 1956 ReachOut International Fellowships may design a project to be performed anywhere in the world, with or without a sponsoring organization.